sofia-fischer/philo-blog/content/posts/2025-09-datadog.md

 ---

 {{< lead >}}
-I have spent some time pushing the monitoring and alerting in the team I am currently working away from users reporting incidents, to monitors to observe the current state of the system and alerting before users find issues severe enough to report.
-This blog post summarizes some of the key concepts and best practices I have learned along the way.
+I have spent some time improving the monitoring and alerting in the team I am currently working to design monitors that capture the current state of the system and alert before users find issues severe enough to report them.
+This blog post summarizes some of the things I have learned along the way.
 {{< /lead >}}

-## Three pillars of observability
+## If the goal is Observability, what is the data to collect?

-> Raw data is a oxymoron, there always decisions made what to collect and how to store it.
-(Pydata 25 Melbourne, "
+> Raw data is a oxymoron, there are always decisions made what to collect and how to store it.
-> Falshoods Devs beliebe")
+> (Pydata 25 Melbourne, "Falshoods Devs believe")

+### Three pillars of observability - how to collect data

 Observability starts with collecting data about the system.
 The three pillars of observability are the main three ways in which data may be collected. [^DataDogTraining]